 Additional Driving Experience Opportunities are available through Collier County Sheriff’s Office – TEEN DRIVER CHALLENGES please visit their website for more information.

-DUE TO COVID19Registration Process - PRE-REGISTRATION CCPS High Schools with the School Counselor Secretary - SPOTS ARE LIMITED to 36 students for SESSION 1 and 36 Students for SESSION 2Step 1: DOWNLOAD PRINTABLE CALENDAR to review and confirm that your son or daughter is able to commit to the program requirements for the time required in the attached detailed information sheetStep 2: Pre-registration - You may pick up the preregistration form as well as the information sheet ahead of time beginning March 17th in the school counseling welcome center
+2021 SUMMER DRIVER EDUCATION PROGRAM IS HERE!!!Registration Process - PRE-REGISTRATION at CCPS High Schools with the School Counselor Secretary - SPOTS ARE LIMITED to 36 students for SESSION 1 and 36 Students for SESSION 2Step 1: DOWNLOAD PRINTABLE CALENDAR to review and confirm that your son or daughter is able to commit to the program requirements for the time required in the attached detailed information sheetStep 2: Pre-registration - You may pick up the preregistration form as well as the information sheet ahead of time beginning March 22nd in the school counseling welcome center or download here

-- Pre-registration will occur at school sites through the school counseling secretary March 23rd at 7am through April 9th or until seats are filled, which will likely occur on the first day of registration, so register as early as possible.
+- Pre-registration will occur at school sites through the school counseling secretary Tuesday, March 30th at 7am through April 9th or until seats are filled, which may occur on the first day of registration, so register as early as possible.
 Please follow school office times for school counseling secretary to be on hand to accept completed pre-registrations, you may wish to call ahead for those hours

 - Student must have the completed pre-registration form and a legible copy of their permit dated on or before April 9th to be eligible for pre-registration and the opportunity to secure a seat in the program with the school counselor secretary.
 Please make sure all items are completed and legible to proceed with pre-registration.
 Remember seats may be filled the first day as it is a live registration process